rajosch/finstream-network/README.md

 * [X] fix selectedTransaction bug in the mock-bank component
 * [ ] Put explanations in the about section (from readme info TBD)
 * [ ] Make `explanation video` and add it to the `About` section
+* [ ] Explain that encryption is taken out for PoC but would be possible (multi-party-encryption)

 ### Blockchain